-DePaul Online Teaching Series (DOTS) is a faculty development program that trains and assists faculty to become successful facilitators of online learning.
+DePaul Online Teaching Series (DOTS) is an intensive, 40-hour faculty development program that prepares faculty to design, build, and facilitate successful online courses.
 The program builds online readiness among faculty through an immersive, hands-on experience.
 Faculty are introduced to online-learning best practices, hands-on innovative use of technology, quality standards for course development across all delivery formats, and are guided through the development of exemplary course sites for online and blended instruction.
 In addition, the program provides opportunities for faculty to interact with peers with a shared commitment to online learning and to develop a sustainable network of online-ready instructors.

 DOTS is intended for faculty who:

 - are full-time, tenure-track*